paulmaxgithub/Weather_FinalProject_iOS_App/README.md

 Before launching an application, a notification is displayed on the phone allowing you to use the device with the application.

 ## What is Weather ?
+Weather is a simple app that displays weather in Swift.
+I saw a lot of tutorials on the web, that shows very basic feature of Swift.
+I tried to combine all of them in one simple app to demonstrate how Swift works.
+It shows asynchronous data fetch, binding and how to build user interfaces with Swift.

 ## Dark Sky